 The Grand Africa Beach Club is a great second option.
 While they don’t have a pool, they have a lot more space for you to spread out on a sofa or lounge chair.
-Grand Africa is a better choice if you have a larger group of friends and/or don’t need the pool.
-They have pretty large private couch sections.
+Grand Africa is a better choice if you have a larger group of friends since they have large individual lounge areas.

-I recommend the Dalebrook Tidal Pool in Kalk Bay because there are fewer tourists and the vibe is so relaxed.
-This area is completely for a day trip and there are many restaurants along the water in Simon’s Town.
-Not too far away you can visit Woolley’s Tidal Pool (to the south) and the St. James Tidal Pool (to the north).
+I recommend visiting the Dalebrook Tidal Pool in Kalk Bay.
+There are fewer tourists and the vibe is so relaxed.
+Many restaurants dot the waterfront here in Simon’s Town, too.
+Not far away from here, you can visit Woolley’s and St. James Tidal Pools.

 Boulders Penguin Colony & Cape of Good Hope

 Seeing the African Penguins is one of the most popular things to do in the Western Cape.
 Cape Town City Tours operates group tours to see both the Boulders and the Cape of Good Hope in the same day

 The Boulders Penguin Colony is about a one drive from downtown Cape Town.
 Even though seeing the penguins tops every tourist’s Cape Town bucket list, I couldn’t pass up seeing adorable African Penguins!
 Look out for wild ostrich and baboons along the ride, too.